In the following article, we take a look at how to apply laminate to MDF boards for anyone looking to give their furniture that extra shine.

 Things to note

 During lamination, care must be taken to ensure the laminate paint bonds properly as bubbling can occur when the paint or primer has not dried.
 This can result in the primer easily scratching off long after completing the process.
 Other concerns can be attributed to a lack of proper adhesion after the paint has cured.
-For the best products and advice, Theos Timber Limited offers affordability and professional help for anyone looking to check out different MDFs and related products.
+For the best products and advice, Theos Timber Limited offers affordable and professional help for anyone looking to check out different MDFs including veneered mdf and related products.

 The first step in laminating MDFs is cleaning the item with a piece of cloth dipped in lukewarm water.
 This is an important step that ensures the removal of unwanted stain or residues that can affect the painting or primer step.
 Tough stains such as grease can be cleaned out using a Trisodium Phosphate (TSP) solution or only vinegar and water.
 It is good to wipe off the surface thoroughly if chemical cleaners are used before proceeding.

 Before getting to laminate MDFs, using sandpaper to gently sand off the surface helps to ensure that the primer and paint properly adhere to the board.
 One needs to lightly wipe the surface in the same way as wiping down a counter with a piece of cloth.